Justin Bieber: Influences

-Musical style
+Musical style and themes

-Bieber incorporates a variety of genres in his music, focusing mainly on pop, R&B, and occasionally dance-pop or EDM.
+Bieber incorporates a variety of genres in his music, focusing mainly on pop, and occasionally R&B, dance-pop or EDM.
 In 2010, Jody Rosen of Rolling Stone asserted that the content of his music was "offering a gentle introduction to the mysteries and heartaches of adolescence: songs flushed with romance but notably free of sex itself".
 During the initial years of his career, his musical style was noted for being aimed to a more teen pop and "bubblegum-ish" direction.

 In January 2012, Bieber told V magazine: "I want to do it at my own pace.
 I don't want to start singing about things like sex, drugs and swearing.
 I'm into love, and maybe I'll get more into making love when I'm older.
-But I want to be someone who is respected by everybody."
-But since then, Bieber gradually altered his artistry, with Peter Gicas of E!
-Online describing "PYD" as "sexed-up", while In Touch Weekly magazine said that his song with Maejor Ali and Juicy J "Lolly" might make his fans a bit uncomfortable because of its lyrics that refer to oral sex.
-In 2015 Bieber released the EDM-fuelled album Purpose, where he collaborated with Skrillex, and explored serious themes such as "life experiences", through "feel-good music".
+But I want to be someone who is respected by everybody".
+Since then, Bieber has gradually altered his artistry, with Peter Gicas of E!
+Online describing "PYD" as "sexed-up", while In Touch Weekly magazine said that "Lolly" might make some of his fans uncomfortable because of its lyrics referring to oral sex.
+Bieber's EDM-fuelled album Purpose explored serious themes such as "life experiences" through "feel-good music".

 Voice

 Bieber initially sang with a boy soprano voice, before his voice broke, as was evidenced during the debut performance of "Pray" at the 2010 American Music Awards.
 Sean Michaels of The Guardian described puberty as "the biggest threat to his career" at the time.
-Jody Rosen commented that Bieber sings with "swing and rhythmic dexterity" on his debut album, noting his tone to be "nasal".
+Jody Rosen commented that Bieber sings with "swing and rhythmic dexterity" on his debut album, describing his tone as "nasal".
 Bieber started to receive voice coaching from Jan Smith in 2008.

 As an adult singer, Bieber's voice type is tenor, with a vocal range spanning from the baritone A_{2} to the high tenor F_{5}.
-In a review of his Purpose album, Neil McCormick of The Daily Telegraph complimented his "soft, supple and seductive singing".
-Caroline Sullivan of The Guardian also praised Bieber's "affectedly breathy voice", noting that "the voice soon palls, but the songs are often interesting."
-Reviewing his 2021 album, Justice, Pitchfork commented: "Bieber is not a powerhouse vocalist, but he is a compelling one, casually dropping in a stray yodel here, a Mariah Carey–indebted set of runs there.
+In a review of Purpose, Neil McCormick of The Daily Telegraph complimented his "soft, supple and seductive singing".
+Caroline Sullivan of The Guardian praised Bieber's "affectedly breathy voice", noting that "the voice soon palls, but the songs are often interesting."
+Reviewing his 2021 album, Justice, Pitchfork commented: "Bieber is not a powerhouse vocalist, but he is a compelling one, casually dropping in a stray yodel here, a Mariah Carey-indebted set of runs there.
 His voice has a palatable smoothness; he's mastered push-and-pull dynamics, and he swings effortlessly from a placid chest voice to a zephyr of a falsetto."

-Achievements

-Throughout his career, Bieber has sold an estimated 150 million records worldwide, making him one of the best-selling music artists of all time.